jmeile/JMMidiBassPedalController/README.md

   Now you can send notes and bank select commands through the ManualTester script and you will see the results on the "Virtual MIDI Piano Keyboard".
-You may also use the virtual keyboard to send note event; however, with a normal mouse, you can only push a note at a time.
+You may also use the virtual keyboard to send note messages; however, with a normal mouse, you can only push a note at a time.
 I guess on a touch screen you should be able to push more than one, but I'm not sure.

 ## Use a software for intercepting MIDI messages